der-carnivore/BingAds-docs/BingAds/scripts/authorization.md

 # Authorization

+> [!NOTE]
+> This beta release of Bing Ads Scripts is available to select participants only.
+For information about participating in the beta release program, please contact your account manager.
+>
+> The Scripts API, and documentation are subject to change.

 Regular Bing Ads authorization is handled as follows:

 - User logs into Bing Ads, using their user name or email address and password.